ReshmaAnnaThomas/FRB-journal-club/README.md

 Public repository for FRB Journal Club at Department of Physics and Astronomy at WVU.
 Take a look at these review articles: [Fast Radio Bursts at the dawn of the 2020s](https://arxiv.org/abs/2107.10113) and [The Physical Mechanisms of Fast Radio Bursts](https://arxiv.org/abs/2011.03500), for an observational and theoretical introduction of FRBs.

+<h2> 25 August 2022 </h2>

+Papers Discussed:

+* [A method for reconstructing the Galactic magnetic field using dispersion of fast radio bursts and Faraday rotation of radio galaxies](https://arxiv.org/pdf/2208.06417.pdf) by Graham Doskoch

+* [A burst storm from the repeating FRB 20200120E in an M81 globular cluster](https://arxiv.org/pdf/2206.03759.pdf) by Reshma Anna Thomas

 <h2> 12 August 2022 </h2>

 Papers Discussed: